Paris to bring back swimming in River Seine after 100 years - KTVZ

 Analysis carried out at the beginning of June showed “excellent results” in complying with European regulation, according to city hall.
 And testing in the parts of the river set to be used for Olympic events met standards 91% of the time from July 20 to August 11, 2022.

-This will allow open water swimming events, paratriathlon and triathlon events to start from the Alexandre III bridge.
+This will allow open water swimming events, paratriathlon and triathlon events to take place by the Alexandre III bridge.

 From 2025 the public will be able to swim in the Seine at three bathing sites: Bras Marie, Bras de Grenelle and Bercy, according to city hall.